TheMarex/libbipedal/README.md

 # About

-This library contains algorithms for bipedal walking.
+This library contains algorithms for bipedal walking implemented in C++11.

 - ZMP pattern generator based on ZMP Preview Control [kajita03]